msavoury-carecloud/deepstream.io-website/permissioning.md

 avoid vandalism and spam, users have to wait 24 hours before they can create new content or modify existing data.
 Moreover, no user should be able to delete data from the server.
-Consequently, every user account possesses a `timestamp` property saving the time and date of registration in its server data.
+Consequently, every user account possesses a `timestamp` property storing the time and date of registration in its server data.
 Corresponding user account data with file-based user authentication might look as follows:
 ```yaml